gohugoio/hugo/docs/content/tutorials/github-pages-blog.md

 Once the site is set up and working properly, we need to push it to the correct branch of a GitHub repository so the website can be served through GitHub Pages.
 There are many ways to do this.
 Here I will show the workflow I currently use to manage my websites that are hosted through GitHub Pages.

 GitHub Pages will serve up a website for any repository that has a branch called `gh-pages` with a valid `index.html` file at that branch's root.
 A typical workflow might be to keep the content of a website on the `master` branch of a repository and the generated website on the `gh-pages` branch.
 This provides nice separation between input and output, but can be very tedious to work with.
-As a workaround, we will use the `git subtree` family of commands to have the `public` directory (or whatever `publishdir` is set to in your `config.yaml`) mirror the root of the `gh-pages` branch of the repository.
+As a workaround, we will use the `git subtree` family of commands to have the `public` directory (or whatever `publishDir` is set to in your `config.yaml`) mirror the root of the `gh-pages` branch of the repository.
 This will allow us to do all our work on the `master` branch, run Hugo to have the site output into the `public` directory, and then push that directory directly to the correct place for GitHub Pages to serve our site.

 To get this properly set up, we will execute a series of commands at the terminal.
 I will include all of them in one place here for easy copy and paste, and will explain what each line does via comments.
 Note that this is to be run from the `<root>` directory (wherever the `content` and `layout` folders of your Hugo project live).
 Also note that you will need to change the commands that have the example repository GitHub address so that they point to your repo.